sushmarchandran/cloud-tsa/iter8/istio-analytics/README.md

 ## Getting started

-The instructions below enable you to quickly run _Istio Analytics_ locally.
-They assume you have Docker running on your computer and that you have [docker-compose](https://docs.docker.com/compose/install/) installed.
+The instructions below enable you to quickly run _Istio Analytics_ locally and to see it in action for the fine-grain, holistic canary analysis illustrated above.
+The instructions assume you have Docker running on your computer and that you have [docker-compose](https://docs.docker.com/compose/install/) installed.

 To follow the instructions, make sure you are on the `iter8/istio-analytics` directory.